influxdata/docs.influxdata.com-ARCHIVE/content/flux/v0.7/functions/yield.md

 ## Parameters

 ### name
-A unique name to give to the yielded results.
+A unique name for the yielded results.

 _**Data type:** string_